 How do I know if an article is peer-reviewed?

-- in-text citations shown appropriately
+- Contains in-text citations

-- contains statistical data, and/or graphs and charts
+- Contains statistical data, graphs and/or charts

 Thank you for using ASK US.
 For more information contact your campus librarians.